Cell and Gene Therapy

 Plasmid DNA and Viral Vector Applications and Discovery Services

 Cell and gene therapies are transformative for the future of medicine and patient success, particularly for treating diseases that currently have limited or no current treatment options.
-They hold the potential for personalized, durable, and even curative outcomes.
+They hold the potential for personalized (read more about plasmid DNA and viral vectors in precision medicine), durable, and even curative outcomes.

 What exactly are cell and gene therapies?
 We are glad you asked!